dirk/quickhook/README.md

 Pre-commit hooks receive the list of staged files separated by newlines on stdin.
 They are expected to write their result to stdout/stderr (Quickhook doesn't care).
 If they exit with a non-zero exit code then the commit will be aborted and their output displayed to the user.

 **Note**: Pre-commit hooks will be executed in parallel and should not mutate the local repository state.
+For this reason `git` is shimmed on the hooks' $PATH to be unavailable.

 If you're unsure how to format your lines, there's an informal Unix convention which is already followed by many programming languages, linters, and so forth.